 - According to NHS England, patients will have to opt out again in May next year, given the GDPR, if they do not want their data used.
 (This suggests medConfidential will have to run an opt out process since NHS England say it will not be otherwise available to you.)

 - It does acknowledge two GDPR opt-outs will have to be respected, but in the process it breaks the existing opt-out choice for patients.

 - “125… The NDG Review opt out will not apply.
 However the GDPR Right to object and the GDPR right to restrict processing will apply should a data subject wish to exercise that right and certain criteria are met.”

-Fundamentally, paragraph 125 is entirely in conflict with what the Department of Health implied in their response to Caldicott 3.
-However, it is NHS England who are expected to organise and fund the individual letters to patients, and it will have their logo on; possibly not a DH logo.
-Will DH put their logo on this?
+Fundamentally, paragraph 125 is entirely in conflict with what the Department of Health implied in its response to Caldicott 3.
+However, it is NHS England which is expected to organise and fund the individual letters to patients, which will have NHS England’s logo on them; possibly not a DH logo.
+Will DH put its logo on this?